rizinorg/book/src/analysis/types.md

 # Types

-Rizin supports the C-syntax data types description.
+Rizin supports C-syntax data type definitions.
-Those types are parsed by a C11-compatible parser and stored in the internal SDB, thus are introspectable with `k` command.

 Most of the related commands are located in `t` namespace:

 ```
 [0x000051c0]> t?